Professor of Social and Behavioral Sciences

 Dana-Farber Cancer Institute

-Glorian Sorensen, PhD, MPH, is Professor of Social and Behavioral Sciences at the Harvard School of Public Health, and Faculty Vice President for Faculty Development at the Dana-Farber Cancer Institute, where she also directs the Center for Community-Based Research.
+Glorian Sorensen, PhD, MPH, is Professor of Social and Behavioral Sciences at the Harvard T. H. Chan School of Public Health, and Director of the Center for Community-Based Research at the Dana-Farber Cancer Institute.

 PhD, 1983, University of Minnesota